Should you take daily baby aspirin to prevent a heart attack or stroke?

 Aspirin interferes with the process of forming a blood clot.
 While this is helpful for preventing a blood clot from forming in the heart or brain arteries, it is also why it increases the risk of bleeding.

-“Aspirin has been shown to be beneficial for reducing risk of heart attacks and ischemic stroke,” Simon said.
+“Aspirin has been shown to be beneficial for reducing the risk of heart attacks and ischemic stroke,” Simon said.

 They should talk with their doctors and decide whether a daily dose of baby aspirin benefits them.